grea09/color/article/article.md

 <!-- FIXME attention ce genre de phrases sonnent bisarre si tu ne les justifient pas -->

 <div class="definition" name="Plan Quality">
 Plan quality is an indicator that is measured by the number of defects in a partial plan.
-There are two specific indicators for a plan quality : the action quality and the link quality.
+There are two specific indicators for a plan quality: the action quality and the link quality.
 We define the link and action quality as respectively the number of link or action related defects divided by the number of links or actions in the resulting plan. <!-- FIXME Better formulation --> <!--TODO related TO defects ? -->
 $$quality_{action}(p) =  1 - \left( \#ActionDefects(p) \over \#p.A_p \right)$$
 </div>
 From there it is obvious that plan quality will improve over POP since our present algorithm is guaranteed to remove all defects in a plan. <!-- FIXME present cad, celui que tu veux proposer -->